nihilok/nihilok.github.io/_posts/2024-12-04-so-its-been-a-year.md

 sudo ./disable-password-and-root-login-ssh.sh
 ```

 Is it overkill?
 Maybe.
 Was it fun to write?
-Absolutely.
+Absolutely (with some help from Claude.ai 🙈)!

 Catch you in another year when I've got more random tech shenanigans to share! 🚀🔒